 How CBT is Different from Other Psychotherapies

-Several things distinguish cognitive-behavioral therapy from other types of talk.
+Several things distinguish cognitive-behavioral therapy from other types of talk therapies.

 CBT takes less time.
 CBT is not meant to be an open-ended process that can last years or the client’s entire life.
 CBT is designed to be short-term, with an average of 12-to-20 weekly sessions, sometimes biweekly.
 The goal is for the client to complete therapy, learn new and effective coping skills, and then carry on with these skills in their lives.
 In some cases, there are even briefer versions, with only six-to-eight sessions.

 CBT is a collaboration.
 In CBT, the client is an active participant, working with the therapist.
 Together, they determine what the problem is, what are the goals, and how best to accomplish them.
 How therapy proceeds depends on both of them.
 Not every therapist will be a good fit for every client, just as CBT may not be the best treatment.
 CBT requires dealing with emotional issues.
 Clients must decide if they need a different therapist or a different treatment.

 CBT is about the present.
 That is, CBT is mainly concerned with fixing the current problem, by modifying current thoughts and behaviors.
 For example, substance abuse disorder can start as an attempt to cope with a mental health issue, or vice versa (known as dual diagnosis).